razorlabsorg/wallet-kit-docs/docs/tutorial/connect-dapp-with-wallets.md

 When we click the Connect Button, it would provide a list of preset wallets for users to choose.

-Meanwhile, Razor wallet kit would automatically detect all the installed wallets that implement the Movement wallet standard in the browser.
+Meanwhile, Razor wallet kit would automatically detect all the installed wallets that implement the wallet standard in the browser.
 So If the wallet is not installed, the kit would guide users to download it from Chrome Extension Store.
 Take Razor wallet as an example:

 Let's move on.
 Now that the Razor wallet has been installed, the kit would initiate a connection request to the wallet extension.